Blazity/nextjs-roadmap/README.md

 If you're looking to [hire a Next.js specialist](https://blazity.com/?utm_source=nexjsroadmap&utm_medium=github), drop us a message at [contact@blazity.com](mailto:contact@blazity.com).

-## What does Platform Engineer mean?
+## What does Product Engineer mean?

 Product Engineers emphasize the entire user experience, blending frontend, backend, and design.
 Unlike "fullstack" developers, they have a broad, not deep, grasp of technologies, applying them to craft seamless products.
 They prioritize rapid deployment and user feedback.
 In the engineering spectrum, they focus on user-centric features.
 The industry is transitioning from the title "Fullstack Engineer" to "Product Engineer", highlighting a broader role than just coding.